hawkinx/shared/rds-snapshot-cronjob/RDS_snapshot_CronJob.md

 Scheduling and retention time are defined per RDS instance using AWS tags; if none are defined, default values of once per day just after 0200 UTC and 90 day retention are hard coded in the script taking the snapshots.
 Snapshots can be disabled by setting a tag also; this means that an active decision not to take any backups has to be made.
 Using AWS tags has some limitations due to the characters that are available, but it is simple to set up for individual database instances.
 If different default values are desired, the Python script can be updated.
 A future addition to the script for the future would be to enable input the default values as environmental variables.

+One important point to remember is that the schedule string uses two characters for each hour, as described below.
+This solution reduces the amount of code that needs to be maintained and executed, and as the schedule strings to be are managed by scripts/templates rather than users it's reasonable to assume that anyone creating the scripts/templates is able to RTFM, unlike most regular users.

 #### Tags
 `snapshot_retention_days`
 Number of days to retain the snapshot; used to calculate value in snapshot expiry tag